Helping New Yorkers Through COVID-19

-Public Health Solutions is quickly pivoting in how we work and stepping up our services to meet the growing health needs of vulnerable families in New York City, as a result of the COVID-19 pandemic.
-Visit our Donate page to learn how you can help.
+Public Health Solutions has stepped up our services to meet the growing health needs of vulnerable families in New York City virtually, as a result of the COVID-19 pandemic.

 We're providing essential health services to vulnerable NYC communitiesExplore Our Work